sjohner/jhnr.ch/content/blog/scsm-2016-ur3-breaks-html-portal-hamburger-menu-links.md

 With [update rollup 3 for Service Manager 2016](https://support.microsoft.com/en-us/help/4019979/update-rollup-3-for-system-center-2016-service-manager) released by the end of May 2017, a small issue seems to pop up after applying it to the out of the box HTML portal of Service Manager 2016.

-The installation of UR3 applies some changes to the files _sidenavigator.js_ and _Sidebar.cshtml_ of the HTML portal.
+The installation of UR3 applies some changes to the files `sidenavigator.js` and `Sidebar.cshtml` of the HTML portal.
 However it seems as if this breaks the hyperlinks in the expanded Hamburger menu on the portal.

-Basically several lines in _menuActions_ function in _sidenavigator.js_ are commented out after applying update rollup 3.
+Basically several lines in `menuActions` function in `sidenavigator.js` are commented out after applying update rollup 3.

 [![Sidenavigator.js after installing UR3](/images/SideNavigatorWithUR3-1024x576.png)](/images/SideNavigatorWithUR3.png)

 Furthermore UR3 adds some hyperlink HTML tags to Sidebar.cshtml.
-It seems that some functionality affecting the Hamburger menu was moved from _sidenavigator.js_ to _Sidbar.cshtml _with upate rollup 3.
+It seems that some functionality affecting the Hamburger menu was moved from `sidenavigator.js` to `Sidbar.cshtml` with update rollup 3.

 [![Sidebar CSHTML Minimized Menu](/images/SidbarLinks-1024x575.png)](/images/SidbarLinks.png)